IV.

 caul-veiled and empty as a treeless grove,

-I can sing my Daddy’s songs and remember.
+I will sing Daddy’s stories and remember.

-Mary R. Finnegan is a freelance writer and editor.
-Her poetry, essays, and stories can be found in Ekstasis, Lydwine Journal, American Journal of Nursing, Catholic Digest, Amethyst Review, Convivium, and elsewhere.
-She is the Social Media Editor at Dappled Things and Deputy Editor at Wiseblood Books.
-Mary is currently pursuing her MFA in Creative Writing at the University of St. Thomas in Houston.
+Ekstasis, Lydwine Journal, American Journal of Nursing, Catholic Digest, Amethyst Review, Convivium, and elsewhere.
+She is Deputy Editor at Wiseblood Books, Founding Editor of Talk to Me in Long Lines, and Social Media Editor at Dappled Things.
+Mary received her BA in English from Pennsylvania State University, her BSN from Thomas Jefferson University, and her MFA in Creative Writing at the University of St. Thomas in Houston.